 The still images are 27” x 36” archival inkjet prints Limited edition of 10

-movie link Littles — These images continue my exploration into other worlds, now using photographically based content.
-Though based in “real” content, these images become totally synthetic, allowing me to probe the diminutive and mysterious, subtly manipulating them to reveal and enhance the amazing drama, humor and inscrutability inherent in these scenes, at the same time demonstrating some of the strange power of pixel land to explore and create new visions.
+movie link Littles : ARCHIVED — These images continue my exploration into other worlds, now using photographically based content.
+Though based in “real” content, these images become totally synthetic, allowing me to probe the diminutive and mysterious, manipulating them to reveal the amazing drama, humor and inscrutability inherent in these scenes.

 spacer element